etri/nest-compiler/README.md

       libjemalloc-dev libpthread-stubs0-dev
   ```

-[Note: Ubuntu 16.04 and 18.04 ship with llvm-6 and need to be upgraded before building Glow.
-Building Glow on Ubuntu 16.04 with llvm-7 fails because llvm-7 xenial distribution uses an older c++ ABI, however building Glow on Ubuntu 18.04 with llvm-7 has been tested and is successful]
+[Note: Ubuntu 16.04 and 18.04 ship with llvm-6 and need to be upgraded before building NEST-C. Building NEST-C on Ubuntu 16.04 with llvm-7 fails because llvm-7 xenial distribution uses an older c++ ABI, however building NEST-C on Ubuntu 18.04 with llvm-7 has been tested and is successful]

 It may be desirable to use `update-alternatives` to manage the version of
 clang/clang++: